an1604/Deceptify/README.md

 1. **Creating Dockerfiles**: Define Dockerfiles for each project component, including the server, chatbot, and remote server.
 2. **Testing and Optimization**: Test the containers across different environments to ensure stability and performance.
-3. **Use your imagination**: Use your imagination to create real-word scenarios using our technologies.
+3. **Use your imagination**: Use your imagination to create real-world scenarios using our technologies.
 4. **Improve technologies**: We are open to every technological improvement, for our models and even more.

 ## Disclaimer

 **We take NO responsibility for the use of this project.
 This code is intended for educational purposes.
 Please DO NOT use this program for malicious purposes.**